 Pain is not just a message from injured tissues to be accepted at face value, but a complex experience that is thoroughly tuned by your brain.
 The results are often strange and counter-intuitive, like quantum physics, but the science is clear: every painful sensation is 100% Brain Made®, and there is no pain without brain.
 So, does that mean can we think pain away?
 Just how much power does the mind have over pain?
 Can confidence and education cure?

-Above all, we need to stop thinking of pain in terms of single causes or cures: “It’s all coming from the ____, I know it!”
-Pain is not reliable.
-Nearly all chronic pain is a witch’s brew of different factors, complex by nature (not just coincidence or bad luck).
+Mostly we need to stop thinking of pain in terms of single causes or cures: “It’s all coming from the ____, I know it!”
+Pain is not reliable sign of what’s really going on.
+Chronic pain is a witch’s brew of different factors, complex by nature (not just coincidence or bad luck).
 At the very least, pain always has a layer of brain-generated complexity.
-At the worst, the pain system can malfunction in several colorful ways, causing pain that is much more than just a symptom — it’s the actual problem.
-Sometimes what’s causing the pain is pain itself.
+At the worst, the pain system can malfunction in several colorful ways, causing pain that is much more than just a symptom — sometimes the pain is the problem.